 Two-weapon fighting is a trap.
-You get feats 3 levels than other fighting styles, and they're not any better.
+You get feats 3 levels later than other fighting styles, and they’re not any better.
 You get the added utility of being able to choose which weapon to use with any given Attack, but you also need to pour precious gold into a second weapon in a game where gold is as precious as feats.
 The only offensive option that justifies two-weapon fighting is Dual Finisher, and one decent feat is not enough to justify the rest of a weak build.

-"Finishers" are the primary way in which you'll consume Panache.
-The term "Finisher" is somewhat confusing, and you might assume that is means a "finishing blow", or to "finish" the target.
-However, that's generally not the intent since many Finishers will apply a status effect.
-Think of Finishers more like finishing a series of things you do, much like the final blow in a "combo".
+“Finishers” are the primary way in which you’ll consume Panache.
+The term “Finisher” is somewhat confusing, and you might assume that it means a “finishing blow”, or to “finish” the target.
+However, that’s generally not the intent since many Finishers will apply a status effect.
+Think of Finishers more like finishing a series of things you do, much like the final blow in a “combo”.

 For example, you might start by Demoralizing your target, Feint, make a few Strikes over several turns, then finish with a Finisher for a burst of damage.
 Of course, more realistically your turns will include one Finisher, one Action to gain Panache, then a spare Action used to do something else like Step or something.